Ravenbrook/mps/manual/source/pool/awl.rst

   that it does not look like an aligned pointer.

-  "Aligned pointer" means a word whose numeric value (that is, its value when treated as an unsigned integer) is a multiple of the architecture's :term:`natural alignment` (see :c:macro:`MPS_PF_ALIGN`).
-If you're using a 32-bit architecture, that means that an aligned pointer is a multiple of 4 and its bottom two bits are both zero.
+  "Aligned pointer" means a word whose numeric value (that is, its value when treated as an unsigned integer) is a multiple of the size of a pointer.
+If you're using a 64-bit architecture, that means that an aligned pointer is a multiple of 8 and its bottom three bits are zero.

   The bottom line is that references from an object in an AWL pool must be untagged and aligned, and integers must be tagged with a